Barozai

 Barozai is a clan of Balailzai, a Pashtun tribe in Afghanistan and Pakistan.
 Panni (Panri) are also known as Balailzai.
 The Panni are descended from Gharghasht, one of Qais Abdur Rashid sons.
-Originated from present Pakistan-Afghanistan border and then mostly resettled in Karachi, Quetta, Zhob, Sibi, Sangan, Musakhail, Harnai, Dera Ismail Khan, Ziarat, Mardan, Peshawar, Kabul, Tank, Kohat.
+They originated around the present Pakistan-Afghanistan border, and later mostly resettled in Karachi, Quetta, Zhob, Sibi, Sangan, Musakhail, Harnai, Dera Ismail Khan, Ziarat, Mardan, Peshawar, Kabul, Tank, Kohat.